Platforms and facilities

 The analytical chemistry services for foods are based on a set of equipment allowing the characterization and quantification of a wide range of functional and bioactive molecules from various food matrices.
 Whether it is sugars, proteins, lipids, organic acids or polyphenols, several molecules of interest can be analyzed by INAF experts.

 In addition to molecules of food origin, the analytical chemistry platform is also recognized for the analysis of various biological samples (urine, plasma, tissues, feces) in order to validate the effect of the consumption of specific foods on metabolic functions and consumer health.
-Since 2016, this service has helped some fifty Quebec and Canadian industrialists to better characterize their products in order to develop scientifically validated products that stand out on the market.
-At the academic level, its highly qualified personnel participate in over 100 project each year.
+Since 2016, this service has supported more than fifty industrial partners across Quebec and Canada in better characterizing their products, enabling the development of scientifically validated products that stand out in the market.
+At the academic level, its highly qualified personnel contribute to over 100 projects each year.

 Services